To Select a program of interest to explore trade schools that match your goals.

 Most trade school programs take 6 months to 2 years to complete, depending on your chosen field, school type, and whether an apprenticeship or externship is required.

-This guide explains the average timelines for popular skilled trades, how licensing affects completion, and how to fast-track your training without sacrificing quality.
+This guide explains typical timelines for popular skilled trades, how licensing affects completion, and what factors can shorten or extend a program.

-Trade schools offer career-focused education designed to get you into the workforce quickly.
+Trade schools offer career-focused education designed to prepare students for entry-level roles.

 Here’s a general breakdown of program durations: